 - Window size.
 I´m always afraid of air-to-air collisions.
 Because of this I want as much window area as I can get, to have the most possible situational awareness.

 - The Community.
 You can’t beat the support of THOUSANDS of builders in forums like VansAirforce.com and the Matronics email lists.
 There are also many build logs that go step by step through the build process, like Tim Olson’s site MyRV10.com or Ed Kranz´s site GoodPlaneLiving (my personal favorite).

-So after a lot of research, a lot ot soul searching, a lot of me talking to myself to not start such a big and endless project, at least I ended up deciding to build this RV-10!
+So after a lot of research, a lot ot soul searching, and lot of me talking to myself better not to start such a big and endless project, at least I ended up deciding to build this RV-10!
 In the end, I will have an aircraft that can fly 175 knots, carry 4 adults with full fuel and a little baggage, get better fuel economy than with my Charger SRT-8, and have more capability in the panel than most certified planes – near to some airliner-cockpits.
-As an added bonus, the LBA (LuftfahrtBundesAmt) sees the builder of a homebuilt as the „manufacturer“ so I can do all the maintenance on my plane by myself which not only saves money, but allows me to fully know every part of the plane.
-This is also the reason I decided to go with a slow build kit, and not to go with a quick build kit (would safe about 40% building time).
+As an added bonus, the LBA (LuftfahrtBundesAmt) sees the builder of a homebuilt as the „manufacturer“.
+Therefor I can do all the maintenance on my plane by myself.
+This not only saves money, but allows me to fully know every part of the plane.
+This is also the reason I decided to go with a slow build kit, and not to go with a quick build kit. (would safe about 40% building time).
 When this thing will be finished I proudly can tell: „I did that all with my own hands by myself“.